Application testing

 ng test

-the following display output from the Karma test driver will ensue:
+the following shows the output displayed from the Karma test driver:

 In our application if we configure the file upload configuration to handle the following file types: